Underwater? How Long Will It Take to Build Back Your Equity?

 Given that a sizable chunk of the population is perhaps 10% to 20% underwater, we thought we'd run a few quick calculations to see what the 95% of borrowers who stay put might face in their financial futures.

 We needed to make a few assumptions, of course.
 A borrower who bought a $200,000 home in January of 2006 with a fully-amortizing, fixed-rate mortgage at 6% with a 5% down payment probably saw a little lift in prices for that year, overall, but the softening of home prices was already getting underway by late in the year.

-We can’t say for sure what will happen with prices in the future, but since there have been some signs of leveling off, we assume that the next seven months (through June 2010) will feature a 0% rate of increase or decrease, followed by a 14-month period of 2% annual price increases, then a 12-month period of 2.5% gains before finally settling in to a flat 3% annual increase going forward.
+We can't say for sure what will happen with prices in the future, but since there have been some signs of leveling off, we assumed that through June 2010 there will feature a 0% rate of increase or decrease, followed by a 14-month period of 2% annual price increases, then a 12-month period of 2.5% gains before finally settling in to a flat 3% annual increase going forward.

 Nov 2008 - Nov 2009

 Dec 2009 - June 2010

 Sept 2011 - Aug 2012

 Aug 2016 - July 2022

 Following this pattern, a borrower would finally come back to a 100% LTV level in May 2015.
 That is, they are back to a 0% equity level, where the value of their home is equaled by the amount they still owe on their mortgage... better than 10 years into making payments.
 Worse, even though they are finally at 0% ownership, the value of the home is almost $39,000 below their starting point.

 Hoping to refinance?
 It'll be a while.
 Although FHA loans require only 3.5% equity in the property (and assuming they still will, and that rates are favorable at the time), a chance to do so will come along in about November of 2015.
 Remember, you're also building equity by retiring some of your loan balance, too; you can find out where your loan will be at different points in time by utilizing an mortgage calculator.